lawrence501/5e-cli/specialisations.md

 - If you unlock a card you've already unlocked, it becomes Learned, and future Readings will always have that card added to it

 ### Divination
-Whenever you Scry, your unlocked card provides two options for its impact.
+Whenever you Scry, you can choose for your Unlocked card to provide two options for its impact.

-Rings you Scry can no longer be used by other characters.
+Restriction: Rings you do this on cannot be used by other characters.

 ### Stacked Deck
 Whenever you receive tarot cards, you receive 1 more than usual, and then return 1 that you just received to the deck.

-Rings created with these cards can no longer be used by other characters.
+Restriction: Rings created with these extra cards cannot be used by other characters.

 ### The Stars Align
 Cards you get from random loot rolls (ie. not purchased loot results) always grant 2 additional cards.

-Rings created with these extra cards can no longer be used by other characters.
+Restriction: Rings created with these extra cards cannot be used by other characters.

 ### Symbollic Devotee
 Whenever you gain an Ace, you draw the actual card with advantage.
-Additionally, the last card you gain when finding tarot cards is always a random Ace, which can be ones that aren't currently in the deck.
+Additionally, the last card you gain when finding tarot cards has a 50% chance to be replaced with a random Ace, including ones that are not currently in the deck.

-Rings created with your Suit cards can no longer be used by other characters.
+Restriction: Rings created with your Suit cards can no longer be used by other characters.

 ### The Third Eye Opens
 Whenever you Learn a card, learn a spell associated with that card.
 You can cast it a number of times between long rests equal to the number of cards you have Learned, governing it with any ability.

 ### Top-Deck
-Whenever you perform a Reading, the card on the top of the deck is added to it.
-After the ring is created, but before you Scry, you must remove the impact of one of the Reading's cards from the ring.
+Whenever you perform a Reading, after the ring is created, but before you Scry, you may choose for the card on top of the deck to be added to the Reading.
+You must then remove the impact of one of the Reading's cards from the ring.

-Rings you create can no longer be used by other characters.
+Restriction: Rings you do this one cannot be used by other characters.

 ## Miscellaneous

-### Dedication
+### Artisan
-Choose a Specialisation category, other than Miscellaneous.
-Your Specialisations can only come from that category.
-Then, choose 2 loot results.
-Whenever you roll those results on a random loot roll, they instead provide the result associated with your chosen Specialisation category.

-Other characters can no longer use items you find in this manner.
+You ignore all Restrictions on your Specialisations.
+For each Restricted item another character is wearing at any given time, you gain +1 damage and resistance (this bonus is halved for enchanted items and relics).

 ### Entrance of the Gladiators
-Your chance to find carnival tickets is doubled.
+Your party's chance to find carnival tickets is increased by 5%, and you have a 50% chance to be awarded once in addition to the actual outcome of any carnival game.

 ### Flea Market
 Whenever you purchase a loot result and choose Colour Upgrade, you are refunded 30gp.